How could self-esteem be unhealthy?

 It depends on what it is that makes you feel good about yourself.
 Do you depend on other peoples' approval to boost your self-esteem?
 Probably.
 Most of us do.
 What matters is how much.

-Too much of what psychologists call contingent self-esteem is unhealthy.
-Think of it as handing our lives over to other people.
-They define our goals.
+Think of contingent self-esteem as handing our lives over to other people.
+Others choose our goals.
 They set the standards for our success.
 They judge us.

 People who depend too much on other peoples' approval are constantly comparing themselves with others - often people they only know about through the media.
 They are overly concerned with appearances - maybe having the biggest SUV in the office park, keeping up with the fashions and inviting friends and family to their fancy house.

-We can focus on the rewards of living according to our values and setting goals that are important to us.
+We can focus on the rewards of living according to our values and feeling good about achieving goals that are important to us.
 We can do our best to shrug off unhelpful comments from those who judge us according to their own standards.

 We can also practise self-compassion.
 It sounds soft, but the rewards are well supported by research: less unhealthy contingent self-esteem, more mindfulness, decreased rumination.
 (Nothing promotes stress as much as rumination - going over and over the causes of our anxiety.)